SnubMansters/-Copious-Dogs-/README.md

 # Credits

-Dramentiaras - Programmer
+Dramentiaras - EX Programmer

+wolfpupKG52 - EX Modelling and textures(?)

-wolfpupKG52 - Modelling and textures
+leonelmegaman - Modelling and textures

 TmmCrafter - Community manager and more